-- toMove: defined from States into $\{P, O\}$, determining which contender must play next in a given state of a dispute. - winner: defined from States into $\{P, O\} \cup \{\text{none}\}$ determining which contender (if any) has prevailed in a given state of a dispute.
+- toMove: defined from States into {P, O}, determining which contender must play next in a given state of a dispute. - winner: defined from States into {P,O} ∪ {none} determining which contender (if any) has prevailed in a given state of a dispute.
 When no contender has prevailed yet, this function must return the constant none.

-The function toMove models the so called burden of the proof,2 which changes sides during the actual debate [15].
-Since this function allows us to inspect one the features of the move about to be played (namely, which contender is going to play it), it must agree with the behavior of the function legal, which, in a sense, also inspect other features of the move about to be played.
+The function toMove models the so called burden of the proof, which changes sides during the actual debate [17].
+Since this function allows us to inspect one the features of the move about to be played (namely, which contender is going to play it), it must agree with the behavior of the function legal, which, in a sense, also inspect other features of that move.
 To illustrate this point, let us consider the following situation, where these functions do not concord: